5 Hospitality Customer Service Habits – Warm & Welcoming

 - Free drink coupons, gift basket, anniversary cake, birthday card, more towels, or room amenities – Make them feel extra special.

-- Candy Bar with guests’ name on it.
+- Candy Bar with guests’ names on it.
 Get Candy Wrapper Template here.

-- Complimentary upgrade, free breakfast, additional night stay comp’d.
+- Complimentary upgrade, free breakfast, additional night stay comped.

 We’ve all heard this term being tossed around.
 What does empowerment actually mean?

-In my house, my kids are always asking my wife and I if they can have juice.
+In my house, my kids are always asking my wife and me if they can have juice.
 I got to thinking, we need to empower our kids to make their own smart decisions.
-So one day, I simply said “From now on, if you want juice, make a smart decision, whether you deserve juice or not”.
+So one day, I simply said: “From now on, if you want juice, make a smart decision, whether you deserve juice or not”.
 Since then, we’ve all learned a life lesson on empowering ourselves.
 Our kids are happy to they are able to make a wise decision and we’re happy they learned a valuable lesson (and less nagging).

 Wikipedia says – “Empowerment refers to measures designed to increase the degree of autonomy and self-determination in people and in communities in order to enable them to represent their interests in a responsible and self-determined way, acting on their own authority.”

-In plain English, it means we need to understand, make decisions and take correct actions for the overall good of our hotel.
+In plain English, it means we need to understand, make decisions, and take corrective actions for the overall good of our hotel.
 It’s the idea of “Doing the Right Thing”!
 You know deep inside, what is right and what is wrong.
-You also know what you can do to make a guest feel better, improve their stay or simply, cheer up their day.
+You also know what you can do to make a guest feel better, improve their stay, or simply, cheer up their day.
 Don’t ask for permission for every little thing –

 “Be Empowered and Empower Others” – Rupesh Patel